Brian Mason (American football): Coaching career

-Early Coaching Career
+Early coaching career

-From 2007 to 2008, Mason was Student Assistant Running Back coach at Denison University.
+From 2007 to 2008, Mason was a student assistant running backs coach at Denison University.
 Mason coached at Bluffton University from 2009 until 2011, serving as a graduate assistant defensive line coach.
 From Bluffton, Mason moved to Kent State University as a defensive graduate assistant on Darrell Hazell’s staff for the 2012 season, and followed Hazell to Purdue University for the 2013 and 2014 seasons.

 Ohio State

 Mason joined the staff at Ohio State University in 2015 and was a graduate assistant for two years.

 Cincinnati

 In January 2017, he was named the Director of Recruiting for the University of Cincinnati, and then in January 2018, he was promoted to Special Teams Coordinator.
 Mason helped lead the Bearcats to an appearance in the 2021 College Football Playoff.

 Notre Dame

 In January 2022, it was reported he would become the Special Teams Coordinator at the University of Notre Dame.
-The move re-united Mason with Marcus Freeman, whom he previously worked with at both Ohio State and Cincinnati.
+The move re-united Mason with Marcus Freeman, whom he previously worked with at Ohio State, Cincinnati, and Purdue.